The new Apple iPad Air 2 gets a number of upgrades, including Touch ID, a custom CPU and a thinner body.

 Apple launched its new mobile payment service today called Apple Pay.
 The goal is to let consumers pay with their iPhones instead of pulling out credit cards from their wallets.
 But Apple isn't the first to offer a mobile wallet.
 CNET.com's Kara Tsuboi tried out Apple Pay and its competitors to see how they differ and address security concerns.

-In partnership with retailers, banks, and credit card companies, Apple will launch the iOS mobile payment service Apple Pay in the US in October.
+In partnership with retailers, banks and credit card companies, Apple launches the iOS mobile payment service Apple Pay in the US on October 20.

 Pricing not available